md-2/UberInvoice/README.txt

 INTRODUCTION
 ------------

-Current Maintainer: Mark Davies <mark.davies@ixis.co.uk>
+Current Maintainer: Mark Davies <mark@618designs.co.uk>

 Uber_Invoice is a simple helper module that allows users to override the default Ubercart invoice templates by enabling the module and editing the